Loose

 Hey, founder here 👋

 So I figured "computers to the rescue", where changing things is easy, and images are plentiful!
 Alas, I couldn't find a tool that replicated that feeling of paper.
-It's not just about capturing thoughts, but also arranging things freely, and stepping back to see how it all fits together.

 Most visual canvas apps I tried were geared towards presentation, not thinking.
 And knowledgebase apps are way too complicated.
 There's always the temptation to procrastinate by "optimizing your workflow" instead of spending time on the work you care about.

 Hence Loose Thought.
 My goal is to combine the feeling of paper with the benefits of digital media, all while staying out of your way and being as easy to use as possible.
+That way, you can put all your creative energy into your projects, and not your tools.

 Hopefully I've succeeded and you find it as useful as I do.
 Feel free to drop me a line with any thoughts or suggestions!